FRn13ds/Account_manager/README.md

 ## For Feedback : https://frn13ds.github.io/Tools_feedback/
 ### WARNING : This is a tool created just to save your accounts ! for educational purposes
+## V 0.3 released at 20 / 12 / 2024 and maybe it was the last version of this project .
+Thanks For Testing And Using This Tool